Learning logical Pauli noise in quantum error correction: Stabilizer codes

 Thus, full knowledge of the physical channel $P$ is not necessary for optimal decoding.
 Instead, it is sufficient to know the \emph{logical channel} $P_L$, which we define by averaging $P$ over cosets of $\stabs$

+We note that often the term \emph{logical channel} is defined to be a map acting only on the logical information, conditioned on each syndrome (e.g.\ Refs.~\cite{Beale_2021,Rahn2002,Chamberland2017}).
+That is, if the code encodes $k$ qubits there is one distribution on $\mathsf{P}^k$ for each syndrome.
+However, this definition depends on the choice of correction for each syndrome since the state needs to be mapped back to the codespace.
+Here, we define the logical channel in a decoder-independent way.
+In particular, we only consider ``predecoding'' noise, i.e., the noise before any potential decoding operation.
+In other words, our definition, Eq.\ \eqref{eq:logical_channel}, can be viewed as a lift of the logical channels for each syndrome from $\mathsf{P}^k$ to $\mathsf{P}^n$, resulting in a distribution $P_L$, which is constant on cosets of $\stabs$.
+In particular, $P_L$ contains all the same information as the logical channels in the usual sense.
 In standard error correction, it is assumed that the logical channel is known, and the task is to find a good decoding for each syndrome.
-Here however, we will consider a ``reverse'' problem: Given (an estimate of) the syndrome statistics, can we (uniquely) obtain the logical channel $P_L$?
+Here, however, we will consider a ``reverse'' problem: given (an estimate of) the syndrome statistics, can we (uniquely) obtain the logical channel $P_L$?
 Perhaps surprisingly, we will show that this is possible as long as the noise affecting the code is correctable in a certain sense.